mehlko/model/README.md

 At the top of the page select "Blank (Allows importing confidential data)" Then press "Local Input Model UPLOAD FILE"

+Notice: Loading large models can take some time.

 1. ![step1](doc/doc7.png)
    Select the desired file.
 The fill will be processedlocally in the browser.
 2. ![step1](doc/doc8.png)